corda/corda-docs/content/en/docs/cenm/1.3/troubleshooting-common-issues.md

 ### Issue

-When starting up SMR service it throws `java.lang.NoClassDefFoundError`.
+When starting up SMR Service it throws `java.lang.NoClassDefFoundError`.

 ### Solution

-Make sure that the given JAR file path in the SMR config under `pluginJar` property is correct.
+Make sure that the given ".jar" file path in the SMR config under `pluginJar` property is correct.
 Similarly check class names correctly (i.e. copy & paste rather than manually typing), as they must match exactly.
-Also make sure that the given JAR file does not attempt to use invalid or non-existent dependencies.
+Also make sure that the given ".jar" file does not attempt to use invalid or non-existent dependencies.

-If a class in the JAR file tries to import a class that does not exist the SMR will not be able to load the JAR and throw this error.
+If a class in the ".jar" file tries to import a class that does not exist the SMR will not be able to load the JAR and throw this error.